A black box method for solving the complex exponentials approximation problem: The proposed method

-The idea is to make use of the relation, discussed in Section 1, between the numbers $\xi_j,\;j=1,\dots,p$ and the r.v. $\tilde{\zeta}_j,j=1,\dots,n/2$ which solve the complex exponential interpolation problem for the data $a_k,\;k=0,\dots,n-1.$ More specifically we want to study the location in $\C$ of the $\tilde{\zeta}_j$.
-As these are r.v. we are looking for a probability function $h(z)$ defined on the complex plane such that The main reason to consider the $\tilde{\zeta}_j$ is now apparent: as $\tilde{\zeta}_j$ are the generalized eigenvalues of the pencil $U_1(\ua)-zU_0(\ua)$, they are the roots of the polynomial $Q(z)=det(U_1(\ua)-zU_0(\ua))$.
-But then $h(z)$ is the condensed density of these roots which is given by (e.g. \cite{j05}): where $\Delta$ denotes the Laplacian operator with respect to $x,y$ if $z=x+iy$ and is the corresponding logarithmic potential and $E$ is the expectation operator w.r.to the density of the $a_k$.
-In the limit for $\sigma\rightarrow 0$ it can be shown \cite{j08} that $h(z)$ tends weakly to a measure supported on the points $\xi_j,\;j=1,\dots,p$.
-Therefore our first goal is reached if we are able to compute the expectation in (\ref{pot}) and to cope with the fact that $h(z)$ conveys the information on the $\xi_j,\;j=1,\dots,p$ only in the limit for $\sigma\rightarrow 0$.
-In \cite{distrf} a closed form approximation to $h(z)$ based on a single realization $\{a_k,\;k=0,\dots,n-1\}$ is provided.
-The logarithmic potential $\log(|Q(z)|^2$ is approximated by a sum of powers of $\chi^2$ variables whose expectation can be computed in closed form.
-We then get where $\hat{\Delta}$ is the discrete Laplacian evaluated on a square lattice ${\cal L}$, $\hat{R}_{kk}^2(z)$ is the diagonal of the $R$ factor in the $QR$ factorization of $U_1-zU_0$ and $\beta$ is an hyperparameter, to be discussed in the following, which control the smoothness of $h(z)$ hence helping in coping with the noise.
+The distribution of $|R_{kk}(z)|^2$ is approximated by a $\Gamma$ density and $u(z)$ is computed analytically.
+Given a realization $\hat{\ua}=\{\hat{a}_k,\;k=0,\dots,n-1\}$ we then get where $\hat{\Delta}$ is the discrete Laplacian evaluated on a square lattice ${\mathcal L}$ of dimension $M$ centered in $(0,0)$ of side greater than one, $\Psi(x) =\frac{d \log \Gamma(x)}{dx}$ denotes the digamma function, $\hat{R}_{kk}^2(z)$ is the diagonal of the $R$ factor in the $QR$ factorization of $U_1(\hat{\ua})-zU_0(\hat{\ua})$ and $\beta$ is an hyperparameter, to be discussed in the following, which control the smoothness of $h(z)$ hence helping in coping with the noise.
 In fact, because of the limit property of $h(z)$, if $\sigma$ is small enough there exist disjoint sets $N_k,\;k=1,\dots,p$, centered on $\xi_k,\;k=1,\dots,p$, such that $\int_Nh(z)dz\approx 1,\;\;N=\bigcup_k N_k$.
 Moreover it was shown in \cite{j05,j08} that $h(z)$ can have other noise-related local maxima which are located close to the unit circle.
 However if there exist signal-related local maxima close to the unit circle they can be distinguished from the noise-related ones not only by their relative higher magnitude but also by the fact that they are surrounded by a set where $h(z)\approx 0$ (gap of poles of the Pade' approximants \cite{maba2,maba1}).
 Increasing $\beta$ will depress the local maxima of $h(z)$ and will make larger the sets $N_k$ because $h(z)$ is a probability density.
 Eventually some sets $N_k$ will merge together therefore determining a loss of resolution but the local noise-related maxima will be depressed too and therefore can be easily detected and filtered out by a simple thresholding technique which can also make use of the "gap of poles" property.
-Furthermore only a fraction $\tilde{n}=2\tilde{p}<n,\;\;\tilde{p}\gg p$ of data are used in this step in order to make an implicit noise filtering.
+Furthermore only a fraction $\tilde{n}=2\tilde{p}<n$ of data are used in this step in order to make an implicit noise filtering.
 Of course we loose in resolution but this is not relevant in this step.
-Summing up, in the first step of the procedure the data are used to identify the sets $N_k,\;k=1,\dots,p_N\le p$ such that $\xi_j\in N=\bigcup_k N_k\;\forall j=1,\dots,p$.
-In fig.\ref{lfig6} top left the results obtained at the end of the first step are shown on a specific example described in Section 4.
-Three not intersecting sets $N_h$ are computed which contains in their union the true generalized eigenvalues $\xi_k,k=1,\dots,5$.
+Finally we notice that the $QR$ factorization of $U_1(\hat{\ua})-zU_0(\hat{\ua})$ must be computed for all points of the lattice ${\mathcal L}$.
+In order to reduce the computational burden, in \cite{distrf} it was shown that it is enough to compute the $QR$ factorization of the matrix $U$ defined in (\ref{matu}) and then $\forall z$ to upgrade the factorization of $U$ by reducing the Hessemberg matrices $R(E_1-zE_0)$ to triangular form by Givens rotations, where $E_1$ and $E_0$ are defined in (\ref{e0e1}).